-If you are in the market for a new mortgage, one of your options is an interest only mortgage loan.
+Interest only loans are unique options that make sense to a specific type of borrower.
+If you are in the market for a new mortgage, one of your options is an interest only mortgage.
 This is a type of loan where the borrower only pays the interest on the loan for the first 5-10 years of the loan.

 After that term is over, the borrower has to start paying principal as well.
 That is why most people with an interest only mortgage will refinance at that point.
 An interest only loan is riskier than a conventional loan where you pay both interest and principal from the beginning of the loan.

-However, that is not to say that an interest only mortgage is not a good idea for some buyers.
-Here are some signs that an interest only mortgage could work for you:
+However, that is not to say that an interest only loan is not a good idea for some buyers.
+Here are some signs that an interest-only mortgage could work for you: